 - Youth Group - this group is for young people aged 8-18.
-The group meets once during each school holiday break, and a camp is organised once a year.
+The group meets once during each school holiday break.
 This group is aimed at supporting young people living with a family member with HD or being at risk of HD.

-- Day Centre Enrichment Program - the Day Centre operates each Wednesday from 9.30am to 1.30pm during school terms and is for those who are symptomatic and living in the community or low care residential facilities.
-A Getaway is also organised for those who are symptomatic but still independent in their care needs.
-These retreats are subsidised by the association.
+- Day Centre Enrichment Program - the Day Centre operates each Wednesday from 9.00am to 12.30pm during school terms and is for those who are symptomatic and living in the community or low care residential facilities.

 - Education and Information - Huntington's WA provides education and information services to individuals and families affected by Huntington's disease as well as working with health and community service professionals and residential services.
 The services provided encompass workshops, seminars, information brochures and other resources, newsletters and social media activities.

 - Telephone conferencing is also available for remote areas.